pygeek/guides/style/README.md

 * Use Bitters / Base folder for style on HTML tags, global variables, global extends and global mixins.
 * Use Normalize as a browser reset.
 * Use HTML structure for ordering of selectors.
 Don't just put styles at the bottom of the Sass file.
-* Prefer the same file structure that is found in app/views.
 * Avoid having files longer than 100 lines.

 CoffeeScript